warigaricoding/WillDo/client/README.md

 # WillDo

-See ['src/index.html'](src/index.html) for an overview of the project structure
+This application mainly consists of script files located in the `src/app` folder
-which centers around the ['app-root' component](src/app/app.component.ts)
+which stores the main ['app-root' component](src/app/app.component.ts)

+Each functionality (i.e. tasks, groups) consists of multiple UI components `*.component` that share a class `*-class` and communicate with the server through its service `*.service`

-the ['task-list' component](src/app/tasks/task-list.component.ts) is an example of a component we may re-use for difference scenarios i.e. multiple groups
+the ['group-list' component](src/app/groups/group-list.component.ts) is an example of a component with data-binding and router navigation
-Note: Angular routing (i.e. selecting different tasks etc. via URLS) has not yet been implemented

-[Node.js](https://nodejs.org/en/download/) is needed to build the client
-use ['run'](run) instead of `ng serve` to start the client without needing `npm i` for the first build
+[Node.js](https://nodejs.org/en/download/) and package dependencies are installed with maven

 Development Updates:
-	- Added Node.js installation to maven's configuration settings
 	- In dev mode, a proxy causes the client & server to share the same origin url, while still allowing for angular live reload
 	- Data returned by the server is now auto-mapped to include object-oriented functionality to allow the reuse of common behaviors
 	- when maven runs in production mode--i.e. by running `mvnw spring-boot:run -Pprod`--the client is built and deployed to the backend server